Social Anxiety

 A man was birdwatching in Central Park when he noticed a woman was walking her dog off-leash, which was against park rules.

 So this man confronted her.
 He walked up to her and asked her to put the leash on the dog.
-Now imagine in this scenario that you’re the woman and someone is reprimanding you for not following the rules.
+Now imagine that you’re the woman, and someone is reprimanding you for not following the rules.

-Let’s say you freeze, and to avoid escalating the situation, you smile at the man.
+Let’s say you freeze and smile at the man to avoid escalating the situation.

-The next thing you do is to repeat back to him what he said.
+The next thing you do is repeat what he said.
 You could say something like this: Hi, you want me to put a leash on my dog here in the park, right?

 The man will probably say that it’s against the park rules to have a dog off-leash, and he wouldn’t feel comfortable if everyone was walking their dog this way.